AliGoodarzi-Ai/Transfer-Learning-for-Medical-Image-Classification/README.md

 ### 📂 **Fine-Tuned Models**
 This section includes pre-trained and fine-tuned weights for the following models*:

-The size of the models was relatively high so upload them to the drive
+The size of the models was relatively high, so it was decided to upload them to the drive

 - **VGG16**
 - **EfficientNet-B0-1**